-1. How to find them
+How to find them?

-2. What equipment to use?
+What equipment to use?

-- Lens: a 60mm lens might be considered optional, but it could be a useful tool in combination with a teleconverter.
-Bringing a 100 or a 105 mm macro lens is a must, and you should also consider bringing several different dioptres.
+- Lens. a 60mm lens might be considered optional, but it could be a useful tool in combination with a teleconverter.
+Bringing a 100 or a 105 mm macro lens is a must.
+And you should also consider bringing several different dioptres.

-- Light: You will also find yourself in need of a good focus light.
+- Light.
+You will also find yourself in need of a good focus light.
 A LED light that produces around 500 lumens or more and has a wide, uniform beam without any hotspots is ideal.
 Macro strobes and a suitable focus light to ensure optimal working conditions for your camera.

 - A lot of patience and a keen eye.
 Your guides are the best help!

 Use manual focus

-4. How to be Creative
+How to be creative?

 Nudibranch photos are all about showing off the subject’s natural beauty.
 Simple compositions, sympathetic lighting and non-distracting backgrounds are your goals.

 Fortunately, nudibranch are usually up to something.
-Mating, feeding, laying eggs and you may even find shrimps hitching a ride!
+Mating, feeding, laying eggs and all sorts!
+You may even find shrimps hitching a ride!

-Different lens, different effect:
+Different lens, different effect

 Strobe angle and power are always the best choice for creating drama in an image.
 Snoots eliminate the immediate surroundings in your image.
 This makes your tiny subject really stand out!

 Take the right angle

-- It is always best to have the eyes and the rhinophores (head tentacles) in focus.
+It is always best to have the eyes and the rhinophores (head tentacles) in focus.
 Nudibranchs do actually have eyes, and while visible in some species, they are invisible in others.
 They are located to the front of the animal, slightly below and ahead of the rhinophores.